spcl/daceml/doc/overviews/development.rst

     Build the documentation.

 ``make check-formatting``
     This runs the formatting checks.
 The DaceML codebase is formatted using ``yapf``.
+Use ``check-formatting-names`` to only print the names of the misformatted files.

 Testing
 -------